Publish with Us

 Scifiniti offers a range of options to authors for submitting articles of various types.
 The following is a brief description of these article types:

 A review article summarizes and analyzes the progress of existing research on a specific topic.
-There is no specific limit on word count, references, number of figures, or tables but it is usually comprised of at least 4000-8000 words 8-10 figures, and 100 or more references.
-The structure of a review article should include an Abstract, keywords, an Introduction, Related Sections, Discussion, Conclusions, and Future Directions, a list of abbreviations, Funding information, conflict of interest, and Acknowledgment.
+The journal accepts two types of review articles: Mini Review Articles, which may be less than 4000 words, and Full-Length Review Articles, which should not exceed 15,000 words.
+There is no strict limit on the number of references, figures, or tables; however, full-length review articles typically include 8-10 figures and cite 100 or more references.
+The structure of a review article should include an abstract, keywords, introduction, related sections, conclusions, list of abbreviations, author contributions statement, funding information, conflict of interest statement, and acknowledgments.

 Original research articles report the findings of a research study, offering a comprehensive analysis of the most recent and pertinent references in the respective field.
-The article's structure should encompass the following components: a structured abstract, keywords, introduction, materials and methods, results and discussion, conclusions, availability of data and materials, list of abbreviations, funding information, consent for publication, conflicts of interest, and acknowledgements.
-A minimum of 4000 words are recommended for a research article with at least 30 references and 3-5 figures.
+The article's structure should encompass the following components: a structured abstract, keywords, introduction, materials and methods, results and discussion, conclusions, availability of data and materials, list of abbreviations, authors' contributions statement, funding information, ethics committee approval and consent to participate (if applicable), consent for publication, conflicts of interest, and acknowledgments.
+A minimum of 4000 words is recommended for a research article.
+The number of figures and tables is not limited, and references are typically 30 or more, though this may vary in some cases.

 Systematic review articles provide an in-depth examination of previous research on a specific topic.
-The manuscript's structure is similar to that of a standard review article, with at least 4000 minimum words.
-Unlike the review article, it includes a Method section.
+The manuscript's structure is similar to that of a standard review article, with a minimum of 4000 words.
+However, unlike a traditional review article, it must include a Methods section.

-Authors must strictly follow the PRISMA checklist (http://prisma-statement.org/PRISMAStatement/Checklist) while reporting the research, and a flow diagram of the protocol should also be cited within the main text or Supplementary Materials.
+Authors must strictly follow the PRISMA checklist (PRISMA 2020 checklist — PRISMA statement) while reporting the research.
+A flow diagram outlining the protocol should be included either within the main text or as Supplementary Materials.
+Additionally, a Standards of Reporting section must be included at the end of the manuscript, before the References section, to confirm adherence to PRISMA guidelines and methodology.

 Case reports provide details on the symptoms, signs, diagnosis, and treatment of an individual patient.
-The paper should be a minimum of 2500 words and include sections such as abstract, keywords, introduction, case description, discussion, conclusion, consent for publication, conflict of interest, and acknowledgement.
+The manuscript should be a maximum of 3000 words and include sections such as abstract, keywords, introduction, case description, discussion, conclusion, list of abbreviations, author contribution statement, ethics committee approval and consent to participate, human rights statement, consent for publication, funding, conflict of interest, and acknowledgments.
 It is mandatory to obtain patient consent, and the consent form should be submitted along with the manuscript.
+Scifiniti recommends authors follow the CARE guidelines for case reports.
+A separate section, 'Standards of Reporting,' should be included before the reference section, where authors will confirm that the CARE guidelines have been followed.
+Authors are also requested to submit the CARE guidelines checklist at the time of manuscript submission to ensure the report has been prepared according to the CARE guidelines.

 III.
 General Guidelines